Backlash (2020): Storylines

 The event comprised seven matches, including one on the Kickoff pre-show, that resulted from scripted storylines.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and Friday Night SmackDown.

-At the Royal Rumble, WWE Hall of Famer Edge, who was forced to retire in April 2011 due to a neck injury, returned during the eponymous match and eliminated his old Rated-RKO tag team partner Randy Orton; Edge was soon after eliminated.
+At the Royal Rumble, WWE Hall of Famer Edge, who was forced to retire in April 2011 due to a neck injury, returned during the eponymous match and eliminated his old Rated-RKO tag team partner Randy Orton before his own elimination soon after.
 The feud became very personal over the next several weeks and culminated in a Last Man Standing match at WrestleMania 36 Part 2, where Edge defeated Orton.
 On the May 11 episode of Raw, both men made their first post-WrestleMania appearances.
 Orton said that the better man won at WrestleMania, but questioned Edge if the better wrestler had actually won.
 Noting that both the Royal Rumble and Last Man Standing matches were non-traditional, Orton challenged Edge to a traditional singles match at Backlash; Edge accepted the following week.
 WWE then billed the match as "The Greatest Wrestling Match Ever".

 On the May 11 episode of Raw, Montel Vontavious Porter (MVP) approached Bobby Lashley backstage and praised him on his victory from earlier that night.
 However, he questioned why Lashley was facing a mid-carder while King Corbin was being invited over from SmackDown to face WWE Champion Drew McIntyre in a non-title match.
 MVP noted that Lashley had not had a WWE Championship opportunity since 2007's The Great American Bash and questioned when Lashley would show his true self.
 Lashley then aligned himself with MVP, which also enraged Lashley's storyline wife Lana.
 The following week, Lashley and MVP observed McIntyre's match against Corbin from the stage.
 After McIntyre defeated Corbin, McIntyre stated he wanted to face Lashley, who was held back by MVP.
 On the May 25 episode, it was confirmed that McIntyre would defend the WWE Championship against Lashley at Backlash.

 At Money in the Bank, Braun Strowman defeated Bray Wyatt to retain the Universal Championship.
 On the May 15 episode of SmackDown, Strowman teamed with Mr. Money in the Bank Otis to defeat The Miz and John Morrison.
 The following week, Miz and Morrison lambasted Strowman for teaming with Otis (whom they made fun of the week prior) and then stated their loss the previous week was unfair.
 Miz taunted Strowman about his match with Wyatt and questioned if Wyatt was actually finished with Strowman.
 Morrison then seemingly issued a challenge for Miz to face Strowman, who accepted and defeated Miz.
 Following the match, Morrison challenged Strowman to defend the Universal Championship against himself and Miz in a handicap match at Backlash, which was made official.